Endoplasmic reticulum: Protein transport

 Secretory proteins, mostly glycoproteins, are moved across the endoplasmic reticulum membrane.
 Proteins that are transported by the endoplasmic reticulum throughout the cell are marked with an address tag called a signal sequence.
 The N-terminus (one end) of a polypeptide chain (i.e., a protein) contains a few amino acids that work as an address tag, which are removed when the polypeptide reaches its destination.
 Nascent peptides reach the ER via the translocon, a membrane-embedded multiprotein complex.
 Proteins that are destined for places outside the endoplasmic reticulum are packed into transport vesicles and moved along the cytoskeleton toward their destination.
 In human fibroblasts, the ER is always co-distributed with microtubules and the depolymerisation of the latter cause its co-aggregation with mitochondria, which are also associated with the ER.

 The endoplasmic reticulum is also part of a protein sorting pathway.
 It is, in essence, the transportation system of the eukaryotic cell.
 The majority of its resident proteins are retained within it through a retention motif.
 This motif is composed of four amino acids at the end of the protein sequence.
-The most common retention sequences are KDEL for lumen located proteins and KKXX for transmembrane protein.
+The most common retention sequences are KDEL for lumen-located proteins and KKXX for transmembrane proteins.
 However, variations of KDEL and KKXX do occur, and other sequences can also give rise to endoplasmic reticulum retention.
 It is not known whether such variation can lead to sub-ER localizations.
 There are three KDEL (1, 2 and 3) receptors in mammalian cells, and they have a very high degree of sequence identity.
 The functional differences between these receptors remain to be established.